-There's no denying that a black tux is a classic, dapper look, but we always love a fresh shake-up in a groom's wardrobe.
-Donning an alternative groom-look on the wedding day is a bold move—one that we appreciate.
+There's no denying a black tux is a classic, dapper look, but we always love a fresh shake-up with the groom's shoes and wardrobe.
+Donning an alternative groom look on the wedding day is a bold move—one that we appreciate.
 The key lies in creating a style that's true to both his personality and your wedding theme and venue.
-If you're looking to add a little personal style to your groom's wedding day attire, look no further.
+If your groom considers adding a little personal style to their wedding-day attire part of their groom responsibilities, look no further.

 And if your wedding style calls for it, he doesn't have to stick to formalwear either.
-Forget the coat altogether—a vest or suspenders would look just as great.
+Forget the coat altogether.
+A vest or suspenders would look just as great.
 Or mix tops and bottoms to achieve a semi-casual balance—think slacks with a chambray shirt.
-Because as much as your groom should look good, he should also be comfortable.
-Don't forget to add a little flair to personalize the look, such as a Western-inspired brooch for a boho style or top hat for an Art Deco vibe.
+Because as much as grooms should look good, they should also be comfortable.
+Don't forget to add a little flair to personalize the look, such as a Western-inspired brooch for a boho style or a top hat for an art deco vibe.

 Wear a Statement Shirt

-If you want your statement shirt to be the key focus of an outfit, make sure to keep all the other elements in the same solid color family.
+If you want your statement shirt to be the key focus of an outfit, keep all the other elements in the same solid color family.

 Add Seasonal Colors

 A rustic brick red suit and pale tie with a splash of neon orange juxtapose for a stylish look.
 It's a befitting combo for a late-summer wedding.

 A more casual wedding is the perfect opportunity to add some personality to your look.
 So if you want to inject subtle fun, consider adding a smaller printed item like a tie or bow tie.